vaido-world/Gobo-Linux-Information/README.md

 # A working Google Chrome under Root using no sandbox
+Maybe installing fuse packages helped the AwesomeWM to launch Chrome

 ```
 InstallPackage ThirdPartyInstallers
 InstallPackage: Locating a binary package for ThirdPartyInstallers ...